 The Disability Insurance Trust Fund-Each year, the Board prepares a report, commonly referred to as the Trustees Report, on the financial outlook for the Social Security trust funds.
-Estimates in the 2010 Trustees Report show that, although the OldAge and Survivors Insurance (OASI) Trust Fund and the theoretical combined OASI and
+Estimates in the 2011 Trustees Report show that, although the Old-Age and Survivors Insurance (OASI) Trust Fund and the theoretical combined OASI and Disability Insurance (DI) Trust Funds are adequately financed during the 10-year short-range projection period under intermediate assumptions, the DI fund alone is not.

-&lt;sup>1 This ratio is also called a trust fund ratio in the 2010 OASDI Trustees Report.
+&lt;sup>1 This ratio is also called a trust fund ratio in the 2011 OASDI Trustees Report.